-Richard L. Martin, the chairman of the electrical engineering department, also was suspended during spring break, according to professors who learned of the disciplinary action Tuesday.
+Dr. Richard L. Martin, the chairman of the Electrical Engineering Department, also was suspended during spring break, according to professors who learned of the disciplinary action Tuesday.
 He declined to comment.

-"Basically, it was for the [electrical engineering] situation," said Cmdr.
+"Basically, it was for the EE [Electrical Engineering] situation," said Cmdr.
 Mike John, an academy spokesman.
 "He played a role because he was the superior."

 Professors said it was "a bombshell" when they learned of the action at a meeting of the Civilian Faculty Affairs Committee.
 Several professors who attended the 1 p.m. meeting said Dr. Martin was initially suspended for 10 days like Dr. Wasta, but both were given reduced suspensions of five days.